humawork/wardrobe/README.md

 ## Plugins

-Atrs comes with numerous plugins and aims at making it easy to write your own.
+Wardrobe comes with numerous plugins and aims at making it easy to write your own.

 |Name               |Exposed options      |Development state  |Description       |
 |-------------------|---------------------|-------------------|------------------|